At just 20, Matthäus Hetzenauer became the most successful snipers in the Third Reich — and one of the most decorated.

 The deadliest Nazi sniper of World War II was highly decorated for his efforts.
 He received the Iron Cross First and Second Class for because of his numerous sniper kills and lack of fear for his own safety under artillery fire and enemy attacks, the Sniper Badge in Gold which he alone was awarded, the Close Combat Bar in Gold, the Infantry Assault Badge in Silver, the Black Wound Badge, and the German Cross in Gold.

 In November 1944, in his early 20s, Hetzenauer suffered a head wound from artillery fire.
 He would receive a badge of honor for this, as he was wounded a couple more times towards the end of the war.
 Part of Hetzenauer’s job was to cover his unit’s retreat from Soviet forces, but his skill and luck ran out in May of 1945 when Soviet forces captured him.

 Life as a prisoner wasn’t pleasant. any of his fellows were tortured and killed.
 Of the 3 million German soldiers captured by the Soviets, nearly 1 million of them wound up dead.
 He spent five years in a Soviet prison camp where he was a survivor and a fighter and was released in 1950.

 Matthäus Hetzenauer returned home where he became a carpenter.
 He married Maria, who outlived him by two years.
 He ultimately died in 2004 at the age of 79 after several years of deteriorating health.

-After this look at the deadliest Nazi sniper, Matthäus Hetzenauer, read about Lyudmila Pavlichenko, the deadliest female sniper in history.
+After this look at the deadliest Nazi sniper of World War II, Matthäus Hetzenauer, read about Lyudmila Pavlichenko, the deadliest female sniper in history.
 Also, check out the “White Death,” AKA Simo Häyhä, the deadliest sniper of them all.